 By composting, we complete the cycle of returning what was once grown in soil to make it's way back to the soil.

 Since September 2016, the Islander Green Team has come together to collect coffee grounds from Starbucks on campus.
 With the help from the University Police Department and the Environmental, Health and Safety Department, IGT has collected and transported food scraps and organic waste using donated bikes, wagons, and 5-gallon buckets.
 Starting out with just two compost piles it has quickly grown to six large bins behind our community gardens on campus.

-Food waste is collected in recycled buckets at the dining facilities where it is then picked up by IGT volunteers.
-Bikes and wagons are used to transport the food to the composting site behind the TAMUCC Islander Gardens.
+Food waste is collected in recycled buckets at the dining facilities where it is then picked up by IGT volunteers or EH & S student workers.
+Bikes and electric golf carts are used to transport the food to the composting site behind the TAMUCC Islander Gardens.

-Since this project began, we have collected over 10,871 pounds & 2,345 gallons of food waste in less than one year!
+Since this project began, we have collected over 80,000 pounds of campus food & yard waste since 2016!